For appointing, or renewing an appointment of, an agent under s. 628.11

 For filing documents for examination preliminary to initial listing by the commissioner for surplus lines insurance under s.
 618.41 (6) (d)

-For initial issuance and for each annual renewal of a license as an administrator under ch.
+For initial issuance and for each annual renewal of a license as an administrator or pharmacy benefit manager under ch.
 633

 For issuing approval to an organization to offer prelicensing or continuing education courses or programs for intermediaries under s.
 628.04 (3)

 , a fee to be set by the commissioner by rule, but not to exceed $500.

 By organizations approved under subd.
 1.

 , for renewing the approval of such organizations, annually after the year in which the approval under subd.
 1.

 is issued, an amount to be set and paid at times and under procedure set by the commissioner by rule, but not to exceed $100.

 , for submitting, for initial approval or approval of any subsequent modification, each course for prelicensing or continuing education, a fee to be set by the commissioner by rule, but not to exceed $25 per credit hour.